federicofuentes/minimal-mistakes/_pages/research.md

 I am a mathematical scientist and computational mechanician, and my research lies in the interdisciplinary intersection of mathematics, physics, engineering and computational science.
 Currently I have two main lines of research:
 - Numerical analysis, and more specifically, finite element analysis, where numerical methods are developed to solve partial differential equations (PDEs) using a computer.
-- Applied nonlinear dynamics, particularly hydrodynamic stability of incompressible fluid systems, where important properties are studied with the aid of a computer via semidefinite programs (SDPs) with sum-of-square (SoS) constraints.
+- Applied nonlinear dynamics, particularly hydrodynamic stability of incompressible fluid systems, where important properties are studied with the aid of a computer via semidefinite programs (SDPs) with sum-of-square (SOS) constraints.

-Recently, I have tried to combine these two lines of research with the aim of resolving some logstanding problems in fluid mechanics.
+Recently, I have tried to combine these two lines of research with the aim of resolving some logstanding problems in fluid mechanics, and this research is partially funded by the [NSF](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2012658).

 ## Finite element analysis